empobla-school/SoftwareArchitectureAndDesign-DesignPatterns/README.md

 ## Factory Method
 Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+## Abstract Factory
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+## Builder

+## Prototype

+## Adapter